CMO Built for B2B Founders

 The tactical hiring loop

 Cost pressure wins again, but this time it comes disguised as ambition.
-The founder knows they need strategy — messaging, positioning, category creation — but the job spec leads with pipeline and demand gen. They want a VP of Marketing who can build the brand and own the number and run field events and optimize the website.
-What they are really describing is two or three people.
-What they will hire is one, and under that pressure, execution always wins.
+The founder knows they need strategy — messaging, positioning, category creation — but the job spec leads with pipeline.
+What they’re really describing is two or three people.
+What they’ll hire is one, and under that pressure, execution always wins.
 The strategic work gets pushed to “once we have more runway.”
 It never gets done.

 03